tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 5. Call prebuild hook
 6. Call UefiBuild
 7. Call PostBuild
-7. Revert checkpoint of environment
+8. Revert checkpoint of environment

 ## Settings File

 Now here's the settings file for the invocable.
-In this example, you would have two settings file for SharedNetworking and SharedCrypto, but the one invpkable.
+In this example, you would have two settings file for SharedNetworking and SharedCrypto, but the one invokable.
 Here's what we will be importing:

 ```python